After WNIT loss, Amy Williams says focus of 'special' Husker women's team immediately turned to next season

 The Nebraska women's basketball team weathered two Colorado runs Saturday.
-A third would have extended its season.
+But a third one proved insurmountable.

 Sam Haiby led a furious Husker comeback in the final two minutes, but Colorado staved off Nebraska 75-71 in a second-round WNIT game in Collierville, Tennessee.
 The loss ends NU's season at 13-13 (9-10 Big Ten).